Content

 3.

-demonstrate an understanding of key intervention strategies in the treatment of trauma and illustrate this through some examples of pastorally integrated practice
+Demonstrate an understanding of key intervention strategies in the treatment of trauma and apply this to pastorally integrated practices

 Unit sequence